What is Domain Rating (DR) in SEO?

 Frequently asked questions

-DR is relative: 0–20 is typically low, 20–40 moderate, 40–60 strong, and 60+ very strong.
-What matters most is earning backlinks from domains that are relevant and trusted in your niche.
+DR is relative and niche-dependent.
+As a rough guide: 0-20 is low, 20-40 moderate, 40-60 strong, 60-80 very strong, and 80-100 reserved for major brands and platforms.
+What matters most is earning relevant backlinks from trusted sites in your industry, not chasing a number.

 Get a backlink from our directory